OKEAMAH/Git/docs/alpha/smart_rollups.rst

-``octez-wasm-repl`` can take either a `.wasm` file (the binary representation of WebAssembly modules) or a `.wast` file (its the textual representation), and actually parses and typechecks the kernel before giving it the PVM.
+``octez-wasm-repl`` can take either a `.wasm` file (the binary representation of WebAssembly modules) or a `.wast` file (its the textual representation), and actually parses and typechecks the kernel before giving it to the PVM.
 It can take a file containing inputs and a rollup address.
-The format of the input file is the following:
+The expected contents of the input file is a JSON value, with the following schema:

 .. code:: javascript